9 Things that Fascinated me in South Korea 8 Years Ago

 1. Incheon Airport.

-Incheon International Airport is a gateway to Seoul, a capital of South Korea.
-My jaws literally dropped when I saw this ultra high-tech engineering marvel.
+Incheon International Airport is a gateway to Seoul, the capital of South Korea.
+My jaws literally dropped when I saw this ultra-high-tech engineering marvel.

 'The airport holds an unbreakable record of being ranked the Best Airport Worldwide for 7 consecutive years by the Airports Council International (ACI)'s Airport Service Quality award from 2005 to 2011, and was also rated the world's best among airports of its size (25-40m) and region (Asia-Pacific) in 2012 due to the institution's decision to discontinue the Best Airport Worldwide category.'
 (Wikipedia)